unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 ### What Is a Spell?

-A spell is a discrete magical effect, a single shaping of the magical energies that suffuse the multiverse into a specific, limited expression.
-In casting a spell, a character carefully plucks at the invisible strands of raw magic suffusing the world, pins them in place in a particular pattern, sets them vibrating in a specific way, and then releases them to unleash the desired effect—in most cases, all in the span of seconds.
+A spell is a discrete tek effect, a single shaping of the tek energies that suffuse the multiverse into a specific, limited expression.
+In casting a spell, a character carefully plucks at the invisible strands of raw tek suffusing the world, pins them in place in a particular pattern, sets them vibrating in a specific way, and then releases them to unleash the desired effect—in most cases, all in the span of seconds.

 Spells can be versatile tools, weapons, or protective wards.
 They can deal damage or undo it, impose or remove conditions (see appendix A), drain life energy away, and restore life to the dead.